SAP-samples/btp-s4hana-nocode-extension/setup/launchpad/README.md

-# Subscribe to SAP Launchpad Service
+# Subscribe to SAP Build Work Zone, standard edition
 ## Introduction

-In this section, you will learn how to subscribe to SAP Launchpad Service and configure user roles.
-You need this subscription to run the SAP AppGyver application as HTML5 Application with Managed Application Router provided by SAP Launchpad Service on SAP BTP.
+In this section, you will learn how to subscribe to SAP Build Work Zone, standard edition and configure user roles.
+You need this subscription to run the SAP AppGyver application as HTML5 Application with Managed Application Router provided by SAP Build Work Zone, standard edition on SAP BTP.

 **Persona:** SAP BTP Developer